Mo0verflow/ThreatIntelSummary/README.md

 ###Threat Intel IP

-This tool is used to speedup the process of determining group of IPs, if it is malicous or not
+This tool is used to speedup the process of determining group of IPs, if it is malicous or not it includes  (AbuseIPDB, OTX)

-Note: Please note the following exe is using single API for testing purposes
+Note: Please note the following exe is using single API for testing purposes.